qrti/rotBright/README.md

 - - -

 ### remarks
+\- for correct pen restauration please consider

+directly after boot a generic pen device will be listed with xinput
+`ELAN22A6:00 04F3:22A6 Pen`

+after first pen use a device instance is added to the list
+`ELAN22A6:00 04F3:22A6 Pen Pen (0)`

+use this instance in the script -> [configure](#configure)

+\- restoring pen orientation after boot and first pen use requires a manual
+`$ ./rotate.sh restore`

-\- developed under Linux Mint 18.3 on Asus T102HA Mini Transformer with Visual Studio Code
+\- developed under Linux Mint on Asus T102HA Mini Transformer with Visual Studio Code
 \- not tested on other machines but might work well on various notebooks, tablets and convertibles

 __inspired by__